 Proposed Framework

 The authors of the study employed a general strategy that consisted of ensemble network architectures, training strategies, and segmentation inference methods.
 Additionally, the strategy included methods for performing secondary histopathology analysis, which is a common approach to further evaluate the characteristics of a tumor after surgical removal and examination by a pathologist.
-The overall process is visually represented in Figure 4.
+The overall process is represented in Figure 4.